StateSmith/StateSmith/docs/settings.md

 ## RenderConfig.CSharp.ClassCode
 Type: `string`

-Use to add custom code to generated state machine class, although partial classes are usually a better choice, or inheritance.
+Use to add custom code to the generated state machine class.
+Probably best to save this feature for special cases.

 ```toml
 [RenderConfig.CSharp]